Benderx2/R3X/README.md

 and a lot of nifty features. <br>

 <h1>What languages are supported by the runtime? </h1>
-The runtime currently has it's own programming language called "T++", (see the /compiler directory), the compiler is in a usable state<br>
-and can compile useful programs.<br>
-Of course, an LLVM backend is being developed for R3X, which will make it possible for the clang toolchain to generate code for the runtime.<br>
+The runtime currently has it's own programming language called "T++", (see the /compiler directory), the compiler is in a usable state and can compile useful programs.
+Of course, an LLVM backend is being developed for R3X, which will make it possible for the clang toolchain to generate code for the runtime.

 <h1>Does the runtime use tricks to speed up code (architecture specific code generator? optimizer? etc..)</h1>
 Unfortunately, R3X code is totally interpreted, but yes, a just-in-time compiler for x86_64 is under development.<br>